twr14152/c-network-automation-scripts/arista/example4/README.md

-### This script is a wrapper for the standard ssh cli augmenting its capabilities
+### This script is a wrapper for the standard ssh cli

 - So I will say this was a hell of a lot easier than using libssh.
 - I did install sshpass to call the password in the script so I didnt have to keep entering it while the script was running